Mum-to-be Moana Ngatai has given up smoking for the sake of her unborn son and is encouraging other expectant mums to do the same.

 I'm an avid radio listener and I would often hear the radio adverts about quitting.
 When I first heard them I would turn the radio down because I felt guilty, I didn't want to hear it, but it was still kicking away at my conscience

-The interactive programme has been designed to provide pregnant women and their whanau with information and skills to become smokefree, said facilitator Tiana Bennett, from the Western Bay of Plenty PHO (WBOPPHO), in a statement released by the Bay of Plenty District Health Board.
+The interactive programme has been designed to provide pregnant women and their whanau with information and skills to become smokefree, said facilitator Tiana Bennett, from the Western Bay of Plenty PHO (WBOPPHO).

 The WBOPPHO is co-hosting the event with the Bay of Plenty District Health Board and Te Kupenga Hauora.